-Born in Kymi on the Greek island of Euboea on May 13, 1883, Dr. George Papanikolaou is celebrated for inventing the Pap Test, which detects early signs of uterine and cervical cancer in women.
+Dr. George Papanikolaou is celebrated for inventing the Pap test, which detects early signs of uterine and cervical cancer in women.

-As a result of the early detection text, Papanikolaou’s is credited with saving millions of women from the deadly diseases.
+As a result of the early detection test, Papanikolaou is credited with saving millions of women from deadly diseases.

-Papanikolaou originally studied music and humanities before deciding to go into medicine at the age of 15.
+Born May 13, 1883 in Kymi on the Greek island of Euboea, Papanikolaou studied music and humanities before devoting himself to medicine at the age of 15.

-He received his medical degree from the University of Athens in 1904 and a Ph.D. from the University of Munich six years later.
+He received his medical degree from the University of Athens in 1904 and a doctorate from the University of Munich six years later.

-He immigrated to the U.S. with his wife, Andromachi Mavroyenis, in 1913.
+Papanikolaou immigrated to the United States with his wife, Andromachi Mavroyenis, in 1913.

-The couple originally struggled to get by as immigrants in New York.
-He worked as a carpet salesman and played the violin in restaurants, despite having both a medical degree and a doctorate.
+The couple originally struggled to survive as immigrants in New York.
+Papanikolaou worked as a carpet salesman and played the violin in restaurants.
 Mrs. Papanikolaou had a sewing job that brought in $5 a week.

-Papanikolaou eventually got a job as a researcher in the pathology department at New York Hospital and the department of anatomy at Cornell University, with Mavroyenis working alongside him as a technician and sometimes a test subject.
+Papanikolaou eventually got a job as a researcher in the pathology department at New York Hospital and the department of anatomy at Cornell University.
+His wife worked alongside him as a technician and sometimes a test subject.

 The couple’s breakthrough came after they asked a group of friends to participate in a study for their research looking at how cells in the vagina and uterus change during the menstrual cycle.
 A test involved undergoing a Pap smear.

-As it happens, one of the couple’s friends had cervical cancer at the time, which Papanikolaou was able to detect by seeing the malignant cells while examining the Pap smear under a microscope.
+As it turned out, one of the couple’s friends had cervical cancer at the time.
+Papanikolaou was able to detect the cancer by seeing malignant cells while examining the Pap smear under a microscope.

 “The first observation of cancer cells in the smear of the uterine cervix was one of the most thrilling experiences of my scientific career,” Papanikolaou said.

-The Pap smear is still widely used to this day and is estimated to have reduced fatalities caused by cancer of the reproductive systems in women by half because of early detection.
+The Pap smear remains widely used to this day.
+Through its early detection, the test is estimated to have reduced deaths caused by female reproductive cancer by half.

-As a result of his work, Papanikolaou was twice nominated for the Nobel Prize and received the Albert Lasker Award for Clinical Medical Research in 1950.
+Papanikolaou received two nominations for the Nobel Prize in his lifetime and received the Albert Lasker Award for Clinical Medical Research in 1950.

-Other honors bestowed upon him included appearing on the Greek 10,000-drachma banknote before the currency was replaced by the euro, and appearing on a U.S. 13-cent stamp in 1978.
+Other honors bestowed upon him include appearing on the Greek 10,000-drachma banknote before the currency was replaced by the euro.
+He also appeared on a U.S. 13-cent stamp in 1978.

 Every year on his birthday, Google honors Papanikolaou with a Google Doodle.